ompatil7/ompatil7/README.md

 - 👋 Hi, I’m @ompatil7 - Om Patil
-- 👀 I'm studying in 3rd year of Computer Engineering.
+- 👀 I'm studying in final year of Computer Engineering.
 - 📫 How to reach me, my instagram - @ompatil.7

 <!---